 The Akator throne room designed by Guy Hendrix Dyas keeps up an Indiana Jones tradition by having C-3PO and R2-D2 etched into one of the yellow titles, and E.T. into another.
 According to the book "The Complete Making of Indiana Jones", the characters can be found somewhere in all four Indiana Jones pictures.

-In the coffee shop, Indy mocks at Mutt Williams' name: Mutt (a mixed breed dog).
-But as stated by Henry Jones Sr. in Indiana Jones and the Last Crusade (1989), Indy's name is also canine-related: "Indiana" was the name of the Jones family dog.
+In the coffee shop, Indiana mocks Mutt Williams' name: Mutt (a mixed breed dog).
+But as stated by Henry Jones, Sr. in Indiana Jones and the Last Crusade (1989), Indiana's name is also canine-related: "Indiana" was the name of the Jones' family dog.

 To prepare for her role of Irina Spalko, Cate Blanchett learned to fence and (during filming) practiced karate.
 She based her performance on Rosa Klebb from From Russia with Love (1963), who also has a stern manner and a bob-cut hairdo.

-In the chase scene through the campus, Indy and Mutt crash land in the library where Indy is asked a question by one of his students regarding research.
-Indy responds by saying something to the effect of research being best obtained by getting out of the library and into the field.
-This seems to contradict Indy's advice in Indiana Jones and the Last Crusade (1989), when he tells his students that "70% of all archeology is done in the library.
-Research, reading.
-We cannot afford to take mythology at face value."
-However, in Crusade, his claim that "X never, ever marks the spot" was also disproved, so Indy may have found it necessary to change his advice since then.
+In the chase scene through the library, Indy responds to a question from one of his students by saying research is best obtained by getting out of the library.
+This seems to contradict Jones's advice in Indiana Jones and the Last Crusade (1989), when he tells his students that "Seventy percent of all archeology is done in the library."
+(In Last Crusade, his claim that "X never, ever marks the spot" was also disproved, so Indy may have found it necessary to change his advice since then.)

 According to the George Lucas interview from the Special Effects documentary included on the DVD, the concept for the giant, flesh-eating ants was lifted directly from an abandoned script for Indiana Jones and the Last Crusade (1989).